-Before I get to the whos, whys, and wheres, though, let me tell you whom we have to thank ...
+Before I get to the whos, whys, and wheres, though, let me tell you who we have to thank.

 Here comes the cabal

-Although owners of heavily shorted stocks such as Eastman Kodak
+Although certain SEC regulators and owners of heavily shorted stocks such as Home Depot

-By making the case for stocks to go down, short sellers make the market more efficient.
+By making the case for stocks to fall, short-sellers make the market more efficient.
 Shorts temper excessive optimism, helping us all avoid the protracted painful corrections that are its consequence.

-Optimism, however, has been the defining characteristic of Chinese markets since the beginning of 2006.
-Chinese stocks gained 130% that year, and they are already up 82% in 2007.
-As a result, money has moved into the Chinese markets at a remarkable clip, and stories abound about Chinese housewives, cab drivers, and fishmongers speculating in the market.
+Optimism, however, had been the defining characteristic of Chinese markets until this year.
+Chinese stocks gained 130% in 2006, and another 97% in 2007.
+As a result, money moved into the Chinese markets at a remarkable clip, and stories abounded about Chinese housewives, cab drivers, and fishmongers speculating in the market.

-Of course, there's also been nothing to stop them.
+Of course, there was nothing to stop them.

-See, you can't short stocks in China.
+See, you couldn't short stocks in China.
 Without investors scouring the market for weaknesses, those same housewives, cab drivers, and fishmongers have been treated to nothing but good news.
-That's made them overconfident, overzealous, and now overexposed to an unquestionably richly valued basket of stocks.
+That made them overconfident, overzealous, and now overexposed to an unquestionably richly-valued basket of stocks.

 It won't be that way for long ...